strongqa/docs.howitzer-framework.io/README.md

 ### Url specifying

 A page usually has a URL.
-If you want to be able to navigate to a page, you'll need to set at least its relative path.
+If you want to be able to navigate to a page, you must set at least its relative path.
 Here's how:

 **Example1:**